jeremjlr/MulDisplay/README.md

 myPanel.Controls.Add(myDrawingControl);
 ```

-You can then use `myDrawingControl` and `myDrawingControl.DrawingContext` to use all the API's features.
+You can then use `myDrawingControl` and `myDrawingControl.DrawingContext` to use all the control's features.

 <p>
             <img width=480 height=270 src="https://github.com/jeremjlr/MulDisplay/blob/main/Screen1.jpg"/><br/>